springernature/frontend-playbook/accessibility/common-remediations.md

 * Screen reader users are unable to know what the point of a page is without scanning its entire contents
 * All users are unable to easily find the correct tab if they temporarily change contexts
 * All users who bookmark the page with their browser are given a poor default name for the bookmark
+* Search engines may only display the first 50-60 characters of the title attribute, so information could be lost in [SERPs](https://en.wikipedia.org/wiki/Search_engine_results_page)

 #### How do I fix it?

 All page titles must clearly summarise the purpose of the page.
+Front-load the most important information about the page so that it appears first.

 We do this:
 ```html